-Highly integrated EEG patterns characteristic of the advanced TM-Sidhi programme have also been identified, and correlated with classical descriptions of this practice from the ancient Vedic Literature, as brought to light by Maharishi Mahesh Yogi [402, 169, 171].
+EEG coherence increases progressively with regular practice of Transcendental Meditation, and peaks during Yogic Flying, an aspect of the advanced TM-Sidhi programme [115, 117, 119, 151, 154-156, 159-160, 169-171].
+A recent study has further documented highly integrated EEG patterns characteristic of the TM-Sidhi programme, and correlated these findings with classical descriptions of this practice from the ancient Vedic Literature, as brought to light by Maharishi Mahesh Yogi [402].